bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

-their days working other jobs and you cannot seriously expect them to have the time or the energy (not to mention the specs required) to produce drivers that are on par with commercial counterparts developed for OSX and Windows by big team with vast resources at their disposal.
+their days working other jobs and you cannot seriously expect them to have the time or the energy (not to mention the specs required) to produce drivers that are on par with commercial counterparts developed for OS X and Windows by big team with vast resources at their disposal.

 This is the actual problem as I see it - we're expecting individuals to create good drivers for us out the kindness of their hearts in